 VI.
 The Art of Boiling Eggs: Soft, Medium, and Hard-Boiled

 One of the simplest yet most versatile cooking techniques is boiling eggs.
 Whether you prefer them soft, medium, or hard-boiled, mastering the art of boiling eggs will ensure that you enjoy a perfectly cooked egg every time.
-In this section, we will explore the different cooking times and methods for achieving your desired level of doneness.
+In this section, we will explore

 If you’re a fan of runny yolks and creamy whites, then soft-boiled eggs are for you.
 To achieve this delicate texture, follow these steps: